VanshGupta-2404/Intel_Unnati_EDUAI/README.md

 - **`predict_studymat.py`** – This file is responsible for predicting the appropriate study materials based on predefined criteria.
 It helps in selecting the most suitable learning resources for students.

-- **`statement3.py`** – This script processes study materials based on the student's academic level.
+- **`keep_skip_material.py`** – This script processes study materials based on the student's academic level.
 It ensures that students receive content that matches their proficiency and learning needs.

-- **`statement4.py`** – This module dynamically generates teaching materials tailored to different educational requirements.
+- **`generate_teaching_material.py`** – This module dynamically generates teaching materials tailored to different educational requirements.
 It plays a crucial role in providing adaptive learning content.

+- - **`checkcapability.py`** – This script conducts an assessment to evaluate a student's capability and determines whether they should be promoted to the next level.

 Together, these scripts create a structured approach to personalized learning by making data-driven decisions on study materials and student progression.